 The Arkansas Freedom Fund exists to serve and support rehabilitative recreational outdoor activities that benefit our military, Veterans, wounded/disabled Veterans, and their families.

 The grant program is open to adaptive individuals and organizations in the United States and consists of outdoor sports equipment and sports experience grants.
-The grant cycle is biannual ending June 30 and Dec 31.
-Applicants should download and complete the appropriate grant application.
+The grant cycle is biannual ending May 1 and November 1.

 The GRIT Freedom Chair is an all-terrain wheelchair built for every type of adventure.
 Developed by MIT engineers, this easy-to- push, lever-driven wheelchair comes armed with rugged mountain bike wheels, a big, sturdy front wheel that doesn’t get stuck, and optional trail handles, allowing you to choose your own custom journey.